Sanjeev Sabhlok

 What’s my background?

-I was a member of the 1982 batch of the IAS (India’s elite, senior executive service) till I resigned in January 2001.
-Thereafter I’ve been working as a modest, mid-level public servant in Victoria (Australia) doing many interesting things between 9am to 6 pm, five days a week .
+I was a member of the 1982 batch of the IAS (India’s elite, senior executive government service) till I resigned in January 2001.
+Thereafter I’ve been working as a modest, mid-level public servant in Victoria (Australia) doing many interesting things between 9am to 6 pm, five days a week (and many even more interesting things after work).

-If you are curious to know about my school or educational ‘history’ and jobs held, I’ve got lots of information at my Linkedin page and on an old web-based resume.
-You can also check out my academic and training certificates – and browse through a (rather flippant) old home page.
-(Try the "beach wear" option if you have plenty of idle time on your hands!)
+If you are really keen to find out about my school or educational ‘history’, and jobs held, I’ve got just the thing you are looking for.
+Plunge yourself into the information I’ve provided on my Linkedin page and a web-based resume I designed long ago.
+You can also check out my academic and training certificates (if you think I’m fibbing) and browse through a rather flippant old home page (try the “beach wear” option if you have idle time on your hands to go through this page!)

 What’s the proof I know anything?

-Moving on to more controversial issues.
-I am supposed to know something.
-But what is that something?
-Whether what I have been taught’ at great expense by the Indian/ Australian/ Japanese and taxpayers is sensible or useful is a moot question.
+Moving on to difficult issues.
+I am supposed to know something, but what precisely it is no one knows.
+Whether what I have been taught – at considerable expense by the Indian, Australian, and Japanese taxpayers through publicly funded scholarships (also an American private university fellowship for three years) – is sensible in any way or useful to anyone remains a moot question.

-Consequently I profess the political and social philosophy called classical liberalism.
-To find more about this perspective please browse through my books, writings and publications.
-Whatever else you do, please do read my 2008 book, Breaking Free of Nehru – and try to provide me with feedback on my draft manuscript, The Discovery of Freedom.
+In other words, I profess the political and moral philosophy called classical liberalism.
+To find more about this world-view, please browse through my books, writings and publications.
+In particular do read my 2008 book, Breaking Free of Nehru .
+I also seek your views on my draft manuscript, The Discovery of Freedom .

 What’s the best way to keep in touch with me and my ‘work’?

-It is therefore quite easy to keep in touch with my work:
+It is easy to keep in touch with my work:

 • You can subscribe to my blog where I post thoughts on various issues.